-Out-of-District and In-District Transfer Students
+In-District and Out-of-District Transfer Students

 For purposes of this policy, "parent" means the natural parents, adoptive parents, step-parents or foster parents.
-For purposes of this policy, "person acting as a parent" means a guardians or conservators, a person liable by law to care for and support the child, a person who has actual care and control of the child and provides a major portion of support or a person who has actual care and control of the child with written consent of a person who has legal custody of the child.
+For purposes of this policy, "person acting as a parent" means guardians or conservators, a person liable by law to care for and support the child, a person who has actual care and control of the child and provides a major portion of support or a person who has actual care and control of the child with written consent of a person who has legal custody of the child.